-Depending on where you live, there might be other tasks you need to add to your list.
+Depending on where you live, there might be other home prep and maintenance tasks you need to add to your list.
 If you live where hurricanes, tornadoes, blizzards, or other hazardous weather is prone to happen, then there will be special maintenance you need to do on things like shutters, generators, and emergency supplies.
 Check out Ready.gov for a comprehensive list of advice on preparing for different kinds of disasters and emergencies.

 Hiring a Contractor